Anon-Artist/R3C0Nizer/README.md

 chmod +x prerequisites.sh reconizer.sh

-./prerequisites.sh  # Run this script once this will check all dependencies are installed or not.
-                    # If not installed it will install all the prerequisites mentioned automatically.

-./reconizer.sh      # This is the recon script which will install necessary tools in its first run if it is not already installed.
+./prerequisites.sh

+./reconizer.sh
 ```

 # About :superhero_man:
-* R3C0Nizer is a tool written in Bash, which was a subdomain enumeration tool, now is the first ever CLI based menu-driven automated web application recon tool  which gather some assets/informations which should help you to the next step with latest updated, fastest and efficient tools.
+* R3C0Nizer is a tool written in Bash, which was a subdomain enumeration tool, now is the first ever CLI based menu-driven automated web application recon tool which install every tools and dependencies while running each modules so that the user dont want to install any tools manually and R3C0Nizer is used to gather some assets/informations which should help you to the next step with latest updated, fastest and efficient tools.

 # Workflow :muscle:
 ![workflow](workflow.svg)